pretix/pretix/doc/api/resources/orders.rst

                                                                  * ``p`` – paid
                                                                  * ``e`` – expired
                                                                  * ``c`` – canceled
-testmode                              boolean                    If ``True``, this order was created when the event was in
+testmode                              boolean                    If ``true``, this order was created when the event was in
                                                                  test mode.
 Only orders in test mode can be deleted. secret                                string                     The secret contained in the link sent to the customer email                                 string                     The customer email address